<post updated 01/29/18 with new photo and recipe content>

 - Use your thumb to press a small indent in the center of each cookie.
 If your thumb sticks to the batter, try wetting your thumb with filtered water before pressing down to prevent sticking.

-- Cool before serving and refrigerate leftovers in the fridge for up to a week.
+- Refrigerate leftovers in the fridge for up to a week.
 Freeze for long term storage.